Training OOD Detectors in their Natural Habitats: Experiments

 \paragraph{Effect of $\pi$} In Table~\ref{tab:pi} and Figure~\ref{fig:pi}, we ablate the effect under different $\pi$, which modulates the fraction of OOD data in the mixture distribution $\Pwild$.
+Here we consistently use the \texttt{300k Random Images} as the auxiliary outlier training dataset.
 Recall our definition in Section~\ref{sec:problem_setup}, a smaller $\pi$ indicates more ID data and less OOD data---this reflects the practical scenario that the majority of test data may remain ID.
+Note that the table covers both settings of $\P_\text{out}^\text{test} = \P_\text{out}$ (i.e., the column of 300K Rand Img) and $\P_\text{out}^\text{test} \neq \P_\text{out}$ (other columns).
 We highlight a few interesting observations: (1) The OOD detection performance for all methods (including \texttt{OE} and energy regularized learning) generally degrades as with decreasing $\pi$.
 In particular, a smaller $\pi$ translates into a harder learning problem, because $\Pin$ and $\Pwild$ become largely overlapping.
-For example, the FPR95 of \texttt{OE} increases from 4.68\% ($\pi=1.0$) to 21.70\% ($\pi=0.05$).
+For example, on the \texttt{300K Random Images} datset, the FPR95 of \texttt{OE} increases from 44.29\% ($\pi=1.0$) to 75.33\% ($\pi=0.05$).
 (3) Our method \texttt{WOODS} is overall more robust under small $\pi$ settings than the baselines.
-In a challenging case with $\pi=0.05$, our method outperforms \texttt{OE} by \textbf{9.91\%} in FPR95.
+In a challenging case with $\pi=0.05$, our method outperforms \texttt{OE} by \textbf{12.85\%} in FPR95 on \texttt{300K Random Images}.
 This demonstrates the benefits of \texttt{WOODS} performing constrained optimization.

-\paragraph{\texttt{WOODS} satisfies the constraint in optimization} We also perform a sanity check on whether \texttt{WOODS} satisfies the constraints of the optimization objective in \eqref{eq:energy_robust}.
+\paragraph{\texttt{WOODS} Satisfies the Constraints in Optimization} We also perform a sanity check on whether \texttt{WOODS} satisfies the constraints of the optimization objective in \eqref{eq:energy_robust}.
 As shown in Figure~\ref{fig:pi} (right), the ID constraint value $\frac{1}{m} \sum_{j=1}^m \frac{1}{1 + \textrm{exp} (w \cdot E_\theta (\*x_i))} - \alpha$ is reduced to zero, within a specified tolerance of 0.05.
 This indeed verifies the efficacy of our constrained optimization framework.

-\paragraph{Further Analysis} We also perform experiments assessing the performance of our method in the special case where $\P_\textrm{out} = \P_\textrm{out}^\textrm{test}$ (Appendix~\ref{sec:results_ssnd_setting}), a setting that may be suitable in some real-world deployment scenarios.
-Under this setting, our method achieves very low false positive rate.
-For example, under the mixing ratio with $\pi=0.1$ (where the mixture data contains only 10\% of data from $\P_\textrm{out}$), \texttt{WOODS} obtains FPR95 of 3.13\% and AUROC of 99.27\%.